sungbeom0324/sucho_analysis/README.md

 Author : Sungbeom Cho (Korea Univ.)

 - Primarily written for fast H → Zγ study with recent Run3 data.
-- Avoided unnecessary factorization, enabling rapid application and clear readability of the logical flow.
+- Less factorizations for rapid application and readability.
 - HTCondor scripts are included for batch processing.

 NOTE : Later will be updated to use relative paths, along with a cleanup of external dependency files.